 - Deck Dimensions – For downhill, decks in the length range of 37-43″ will be ideal.
 A shorter deck will be unstable at high speeds while a longer deck will lack maneuverability.
 Oh the choices.
 Beginners should stick with longer setups until they are accustomed to bombing down hills.
 Still torn?
 Stick to something around 40-41” to be on the safe side.
 You can’t go wrong with that size range!

 Now for the fun part.
-Shop around for your new board (or boards) on The House’s extensive selection of longboards!
+Shop the best longboard brands on The House’s extensive selection of longboards!